MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-1-3.md

    **Method 1: Manually modify the registry**

    >[!IMPORTANT]
    >You could cause serious problems if you modify the registry incorrectly.
-Before you begin, back up the registry so you can restore it if a problems occurs.
+Before you begin, back up the registry so you can restore it if a problem occurs.

    To enable or disable all SCHANNEL protocols across the system, follow these steps: